LazerLab/DomainDemo/code/example_code/README.md

 # Introduction

 This folder contains example code for the project.
+All data files are stored in csv.gz format.

 # Loading data

+## Python

-Since the data is stored in Parquet format, we can use the `pandas` library to load the data.
+We can use the `pandas` library to load the data.
-Note that the data is stored using the pyarrow engine, so please make sure to install the `pyarrow` library.

 Please refer to the `load_data.py` script for an example.

+## R

+We can use the `readr` package to load the data.

+Please refer to the `load_data.R` script for an example.